Coluding/DeepLearningCollection/README.md

-## dl-utils
+## Deep Learning Collection

-- Utility repository where all my implemented models are located to make them reusable
+- Collection repository where all my implemented models are located to make them reusable
 - It is not complete yet, the rest of the models will be added in the future.

-- The models are either Computer Vision (Object Detection and Segmentation) or NLP (Encoder, Encoder-Decoder) based.
+### Computer Vision
+- Object Detection
+- Object Segmentation
+- Self Supervised Learning
+- Diffusion

+### Natural Language Processing
+- Encoder model
+- Recurrent models
+- Efficient attention mechanisms
+- Electra Pretraining